juanbelieni/juanbelieni.github.io/content/projects/mech-interp-course/index.md

 ---
 title: Mechanistic Interpretability Course
-summary: Short course of 4 meetings with the aim of introducing the area of Mechanistic Interpretability for Large Language Models (LLMs) (in Portuguese).
+summary: Short course of four meetings given in Portuguese at FGV EMAp, with the aim of introducing the area of Mechanistic Interpretability for Large Language Models (LLMs).
 date: 2024-08-23
 tags:
 - ai safety